ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Interface Description (if=) Link Target Attribute Values {#if-ace-group}

-This specification registers the following entry to the "Interface Description (if=) Link Target Attribute Values registry" registry within the "CoRE Parameters" registry group:
+IANA is asked to register the following entry in the "Interface Description (if=) Link Target Attribute Values" registry within the "CoRE Parameters" registry group.

 * Attribute Value: ace.group